hexley21/PacketTracer/README.md

     metric weights tos
     metric weights 0 0 0 0 0 0

-> In case ISP has static routing, write these commands to other routers
+> in case ISP has static routing, run these commands to other routers

     router eigrp {number}`
     redistribute static`